birnevogel11/zuul-ls/README.md

 zuul-search can search jobs, project-templates or a job's variables or job hierarchy.

-## Need help

-- Package the project into a VSCode plugin and release it

 ## Required dependencies

 zuul-ls does not have any dependencies. zuul-search is wrapped by a `zs` script.